-- (1) If, at the end of 28 days after the day the insurer receives a worker's claim for compensation under this Act, the insurer has not rejected the claim- - (a) the insurer is taken to have accepted the claim; and - (b) any payment made by the insurer in relation to the claim is not recoverable. - (2) However, subsection (1) (b) does not apply to a payment made by the DI fund manager as insurer.
+- (1) This section applies to a claim for compensation in relation to an injury, other than an imminently fatal asbestos-related disease. - (2) If, at the end of 28 days after the day the insurer receives the claim, the insurer has not decided to reject the claim- - (a) the insurer is taken to have accepted the claim; and - (b) any payment made by the insurer in relation to the claim is not recoverable. - (3) However, subsection (2) (b) does not apply to a payment made by the DI fund